BrunoZell/ask.network/lightpaper.md

 After desired actions have been identified, users commit to them by signing and publishing according _commitments_.
 A commitment is an official statement of executing a specified act when the attached condition was satisfied by the latest observations.

-Then the agents go ahead and actually do it accordingly, or they won't, depending in their final decision in the moment of the act.
+Then the agents go ahead and actually do it accordingly, or they won't, depending on their final decision in the moment of the act.
 Commitments semantically are interpreted as an _intent_ of some agent to do certain actions.
 It does not imply a guarantee of the action being executed as declared.
 There simply is no way to change the fact that whatever social contracts humans may enter, it's ultimately up to them to decide what to do and don't do.

 Sufficient credibility of commitments can be achieved by relating them to other active commitments and past economic activity.
-Agents may purposefuly record evidence to later prove they caused or haven't caused certain economic activity.
+Agents may purposely record evidence to later prove they caused or haven't caused certain economic activity.
 Such evidence further can be used to construct incentives and sanctions.
 Such a construct is what we call _coordination schemes_.
 They are made up of a set of parameterized commitment templates which can be automatically recognized in historic and active commitments to automatically reason about credibility of commitments.

 ## Economics